Vaccinations & Flea/Tick Requirements

-The Bordetella vaccine is a non-core vaccine that is administered to both dogs and cats that are frequently exposed to other pets.
-Bordetella bronchiseptica is a disease caused by bacteria that is also known as canine parainfluenza virus.
-This illness causes inflammation in a dog or cat’s upper respiratory tract.
+The Bordetella vaccine is a non-core vaccine that is administered to both dogs and cats that frequent daycare or boarding facilities in an effort to prevent them from developing canine tracheobronchitis, commonly known as kennel cough.
+Kennel cough can be both viral and bacterial in nature, and it causes inflammation in a dog or cat’s upper respiratory tract.

 The most common symptoms include coughing, sneezing, a runny nose and sometimes even a mild or low-grade fever—similar to human flu-like symptoms.
-When a dog is infected with Bordetella bronchiseptica, he or she is also at risk for other infections, which is why it is so important to have your dog up to date on this vaccination when booking any kind of stay at a dog daycare facility or kennel.
+When a dog is infected, he or she is also at risk for other infections, which is why it is so important to have your dog up to date on this vaccination when booking any kind of stay at a dog daycare facility or kennel.

-Both canine distemper and the parvovirus are serious health conditions, and are the two most commonly diagnosed systemic viral conditions in the dog.
+Both canine distemper and the parvovirus are serious health conditions, and are the two most commonly diagnosed systemic viral conditions in dogs.

 Parvovirus is the term given to a group of viruses, rather than one specific one.
 However, the vast majority of the viruses that make up the parvo grouping are species-specific, meaning that canine parvovirus will generally only affect dogs, human parvovirus people, and so on.

 Distemper is another viral condition, and again, is very serious.
 It most commonly presents in puppies aged under six months old, as their immune systems are still developing, and may not yet be strong enough to fight off the condition in the same way as adult dogs can.